AdobeDocs/experience-manager-assets-essentials.en/help/using/tagging-management.md

 ## Add tags to blocklist {#blocklist-essentials}

-Experience Manager Assets enables you to define a list of blocked tags.
-These tags are automatically removed from the auto-generated smart tags when you upload assets.
-This capability performs tags governance and saves a lot of time as you just add a tag to the block list and it does not display in the list of tags for any of the assets that are added to the repository.
+[!DNL Assets Essentials] enables you to define blocklist that comprises words that should not be added as Smart Tags to assets when they are uploaded to the repository.
+This capability helps you to maintain brand compliance and reduces effort to moderate Smart Tags.

 <!--
 ### Block smart tags for single asset {#block-smart-tags-for-single-asset}